The Daily Dose/Thursday, March 6, 2025

 Writing worth reading.
 Usually.

-The Diary of a Nobody – Sparrow is obliged to deal with a cranky coffee pot.
+The Diary of a Nobody – Sparrow has the latest morning coffee service news from the hotel.
 Today’s Diary.

 ———